arashnrim/lectern/content/productivity/design-thinking.md

 4. Prototype
 5. Test

+## Empathy
+At this stage, asking questions and interviewing the right audinece is crucial to understanding the issues a group of people face.
+Through interviews and asking good questions, we can think of pain points or smile points that a person is experiencing; we can then use these points to identify opportunities that we can add on.

+Identifying opportunities is important, as it provides a basis that we can use to think of opportunity statements (i.e., sentences that prompt for idea generation using the structure "how might we...?").
+- Opportunity statements tend to have the structure of "how might we <problem with user> so as to <impact>?"
+	- Must the target audience clearly in the definition

 # Target audiences

 It is important to define target audiences when coming up with ideas using design thinking as it helps us built a solution around the audience rather than building the audience around the solution.
 It is important to identify the relevant stakeholders or audience for a problem you are empathising for.